AmrDeveloper/GQL/README.md

 SELECT * FROM commits where name.lower = "amrdeveloper"
 ```

-- `lower` used to convert the value to be lower case.
+- `lower` convert the value to be lower case.
-- `upper` used to convert the value to be upper case.
+- `upper` convert the value to be upper case.
+- `trim` remote leading and trailing whitespace.
+- `length` return the length as a string.

 ---